microsoft/BotBuilder-Samples/readme.md

 |51.cafe-bot            | A complete E2E Cafe bot that has all capabilities and includes best practices|:runner: |[View][js#51]|              |             | |
 |52.enterprise-bot      | Enterprise bot that demonstrates use of Dialogs, Template Manager, Dispatch across different services and implementing custom middleware.|[View][cs#52] |:runner: |              |             | |
 |70.styling-webchat     | This sample shows how to create a web page with custom Web Chat component.|         |          |              |  [View][es#70] |     |

-:runner: - Indicates planned and work in progress.

 [cs#1]:samples/csharp_dotnetcore/01.console-echo
 [cs#2]:samples/csharp_dotnetcore/02.echo-with-counter